produdez/sparkimental/docs/spark-cluster-setup.md

         conda activate <your-conda-env-name> #ex: sparkimental
         ```

-        - Why? `Explanation`
+        🤔 Why these configs? `Explanation`

         Here’re my simple explanation for each of the above lines

         1. Here’s just where we installed Spark
         2. Adding Spark’s binary for easy access
         3. Anaconda binaries
         4. JRE binaries
         5. Setting python for `PySpark` driver (master) and worker (slaves)

             > ❗Very important that the driver’s python version is the same as the worker’s ([Ref](https://stackoverflow.com/questions/30518362/how-do-i-set-the-drivers-python-version-in-spark))
             >
         6. This is optional to make sure your wanted `conda` virtual environment is always activated in the shell
     3. Reload bash `source ~/.bashrc`
 8. Test Spark
 Run some of the below commands and make sure no errors are encounter